xxnxjah/An-Image-Classifier-with-Transfer-Learning/README.md

 Instead of training a convolutional neural network from scratch, this project uses a pretrained ResNet-18 model trained on the ImageNet dataset.
 The pretrained feature extractor enables the model to learn meaningful visual representations while reducing training time and improving performance.

-#### Fine-tuning Strategy
+#### Fine-Tuning Strategy

-The pretrained convolutional layers were retained, while the final fully connected classification layer was replaced with a new layer corresponding to the number of target classes in the dataset.
+The pretrained convolutional layers of ResNet-18 were frozen to preserve the features learned from the ImageNet dataset.
+The original fully connected classification layer was replaced with a new fully connected layer corresponding to the two target classes (`stop` and `not_stop`).
+During training, only the newly added classifier layer was updated.

-(If you froze layers)

-During the initial training phase, the pretrained feature extraction layers were frozen while only the final classification layer was trained.

-OR

-The pretrained network was fine-tuned by updating all layers to better adapt the learned features to the target dataset.

 #### Activation Function

-The model uses the Rectified Linear Unit (ReLU) activation function throughout the convolutional layers.
-The final output layer produces class scores that are converted into probabilities using the Softmax function.
+The ResNet-18 architecture employs the Rectified Linear Unit (ReLU) activation function throughout its convolutional layers.
+The final classification layer produces class scores that are interpreted using the softmax operation during prediction.

 #### Loss Function